 Farmer Mac's Rural Infrastructure Finance line of business encompasses purchases of Rural Utilities loans and Renewable Energy loans and guarantees of securities backed by those loans, as well as LTSPCs for pools of eligible Rural Utilities loans.
 The vast majority of Farmer Mac's business to date under the Rural Infrastructure Finance line of business has involved Rural Utilities loans made to electric facilities (primarily electric distribution cooperatives and electric generation and transmission cooperatives).
-During 2022, Farmer Mac purchased \$231.0 million of loans and loan commitments to telecommunications companies that provide wireless, cable, fiber transport, and broadband services to rural America as part of its strategic initiative to provide further support for the telecommunications industry.
-Also during 2022,
+During 2023, Farmer Mac purchased \$232.5 million of loans to telecommunications companies that provide wireless, cable, fiber transport, and broadband services to rural America as part of its strategic initiative to provide further support for the telecommunications industry.
+Also during 2023, Farmer Mac purchased

-Farmer Mac purchased \$147.3 million of Renewable Energy loans as part of its strategic initiative to support rural renewable energy projects.
+\$273.5 million of Renewable Energy loans as part of its strategic initiative to support rural renewable energy projects.